 1. What rights do passengers have if an airline cancels a flight or makes a significant schedule change?
 What is a “significant change” or “cancellation” requiring a refund?

-Airlines have an obligation to provide a refund to a ticketed passenger when the carrier cancels or significantly changes the passenger’s flight and the passenger chooses not to accept an alternative offered by the carrier.
+Airlines must provide a refund to a ticketed passenger when the carrier cancels or significantly changes the passenger’s flight and the passenger chooses not to accept an alternative offered by the carrier.
 However, neither the term “significant change” nor “cancellation” is defined in regulation or statute.
-Based on the Aviation Enforcement Office’s review of the refund policies and practices of U.S. and foreign air carriers, airlines define “significant change” and “cancellation” differently when fulfilling their obligation to provide refunds.
+Based on the Aviation Enforcement Office’s review of the refund policies and practices of US and foreign air carriers, airlines define “significant change” and “cancellation” differently when fulfilling their obligation to provide refunds.
 Because “cancellation” and “significant change” are not defined in the context of ticket refunds, airlines may develop reasonable interpretations of those terms.

 - DOT is authorized to investigate unfair and deceptive practices.

 - Refusal to refund airfares where the service is not provided constitutes unfair and deceptive practices.